Ever heard of blogging addiction?

 Just take burgers.
-You immediately feel the pleasure(taste) that comes from it but the bad effect(gaining weight) is visible in long-term.
+You immediately feel the pleasure(taste) that comes from it but the bad effect(gaining weight) is visible in the long-term.
 Or do you immediately see someone’s tummy growing as he eats a burger?

 Blogging addiction is similar.
-At first, you might feel joy but in long-term, it will only prove harmful.
+At first, you might feel joy but in the long-term, it will only prove harmful.

-- Happiness: You feel a strange happiness when you get a comment, subscribers or when someone replies to your comment.
+- Happiness: You feel strange happiness when you get a comment, subscribers or when someone replies to your comment.
 It gives your ego a little boost and you feel like you are being cared for.

 - Earnings: Make no mistake, writing blogs might become an addiction but it will also get you some extra money because you put a lot of work in it.

 - Flow: Ever seen a drug addict?
 I have not, but from what I have heard, they can be extremely focused.
 Similarly, a blogging addict feels a flow in his work and is focused on his blog very well.

 - Emotional Dependence: Remember the happiness you get from comments?
 Then you must also know how it feels when you don’t get any comments on your posts.
 How does it feel?
 Bad.
 This slowly becomes a habit and in the long-term, you get dependent on your blog.
 If you get comments, tweets, and likes, you are happy but the day you get less, you feel bad.